h2r/CartographerKinectTurtlebot/README_leon_notes.txt

 localization_navigation: localization (either autonomous or manual) and navigation (automatic) using Rviz.

-odom_notes: assorted notes when examining the /odom topic (using for localization and stuff programatically)
+topic_info_localization_navigation: assorted notes when examining the /odom topic (using for localization and stuff programatically)

 offline_mapping: how to use the rosbag to go to localization and navigation.